WastefulNick/npst-2020/README.md

 I've also written everything without any form of spell check, and with minimal proofreading.
 Expect quite a few errors.

+Some general info: There was one task everyday (24 days), along with 11 eggs/distinctions which were hidden challenges.
+In total one could get 240 points and 11 distinctions.
+The writeup for the eggs are at the bottom.

+# Challenges

 ## December 1st
 On the first day we receive an email on the website with a verification code `RUV{JgkJqPåGtFgvLwnKilgp}`.
 Our supervisor had however dropped this code in their salad, so we had to decrypt it.
 The code can easily be recognized to be caesaer cipher, as hinted by it being dropped in the salad.
 Upon decrypting it with a shift of 2, you received the first flag: `PST{HeiHoNåErDetJulIgjen}`